Singapore's Golden Gate raising US$100m venture capital fund: source

 The new fund is expected to have a first close before the end of this month and the final close by the end of 2018, said the person who asked not to be identified because the information is private.

-Investors in Golden Gate Ventures' previous funds include Temasek Holdings Pte, Facebook Inc co-founder Eduardo Saverin and South Korea's Hanwha Life Insurance Co and Naver Corp.
+Investors in Golden Gate Ventures' previous funds include Temasek Holdings, Facebook co-founder Eduardo Saverin, and South Korea's Hanwha Life Insurance and Naver Corp.